fdask/cli-game/HOW_TO_PLAY.md

 At a certain point, a long living plant will become enlightened.
 These plants will be shown as glowing (on the plant view).

+### Mushrooms

+At the surface layer of the earth, marked with 'M' characters.
+Sprout a mushroom by heading to the surface and using the 'f' key.

 ### Minerals

 Minerals, shown in the mineral view as a number from 1-9 representing